Renien/Renien.github.io/_posts/blog/akka-blog-series/2015-08-29-supervisor.md

 sally !
 InjuredMessage.Injured("Crash") //Crash the daughter
 {% endhighlight %}

-You will be wondering about the **_Kill_** message which is defined Akka.
+You will be wondering about the **_Kill_** message which is defined in Akka.
 Basically when Kill message is passed to an actor it will **_throw ActorKilledException_**.
 Therefore according to our supervisorStrategy implementation the failing actor will be stopped by the supervisor.

 After running the sample application (TestSupervisor) the log file will be as follows,